Table of Contents

 |Therapy||Erythromycin, alternatively tetracycline|

 The correct answers can be found below the references.

-2. A 21-year-old teacher, who until now was never seriously sick, shows the following symptoms (in march): slight fever, flushing of face and symptoms of a cold.
-She goes to your doctor’s surgery.
+2. A 21-year-old teacher, who until now was never seriously sick, shows the following symptoms (in March): slight fever, flushing of the face and symptoms of a cold.
+She goes to the Doctor’s surgery.
 The physical examination shows exanthemas in the extremities.
-Which diagnosis does fit the most?
+Which diagnosis does she fit the most?

 - Exanthema subitum

 - Erythema infectiosum

 - Rheumatic nodules

 3. The initial manifestation of the borreliosis consists probably of an …